-Wind it back in time with a really unique sterling silver Queen Anne flintlock pistol watch key charm, or earrings.
+Wind it back in time with a really unique sterling silver Queen Anne flintlock pistol watch key pendant.

 Queen Anne pistols are a style of flintlock pistols characterized as such because the lockplate is forged in one piece with the breech of the barrel and the trigger plate, likely made in England during the reign of Queen Anne (1702-1714).